superposition/tusky-mcp-server/README.md

 2. Navigate to Features > MCP Servers
 3. Click on the "+ Add New MCP Server" button
 4. Fill out the following information:
-   - Name: Enter a nickname for the server (e.g., "your-server-name")
+   - Name: Enter a nickname for the server (e.g., "tusky-mcp")
    - Type: Select "command" as the type
    - Command: Enter the command to run the server:
      ```
-     env YOUR_API_KEY=your-api-key node /path/to/your/build/index.js
+     env TUSKY_API_KEY=your-api-key TUSKY_API_URL=https://api.tusky.io/v1 node /path/to/your/build/index.js
      ```

-## Template Structure Explained

-- **Server Setup**: The template creates a basic MCP server with stdio transport
-- **Tool Definitions**: Example tool schemas with commented placeholders
-- **Error Handling**: Basic error handling setup with console logging
-- **Request Handling**: Template for handling tool requests with switch/case structure
+## Development Roadmap

+The development is organized in tiers:

+1. **Tier 1 - Foundation**: Basic MCP server structure
+2. **Tier 2 - Authentication**: Auth challenge and API key management
+3. **Tier 3 - Core Listing/Retrieval**: Vault and folder listing
+4. **Tier 4 - Core Creation/Modification**: Create and modify vaults, folders, files
+5. **Tier 5 - Advanced Features**: File uploads, vault sharing
+6. **Tier 6 - Infrastructure**: Error handling, response formatting, tests

+See the Issues tab for detailed task breakdown.

 ## Contributing

-Feel free to use this template as a starting point for your own MCP server.
-If you improve the template, please consider contributing back via pull requests!
+We welcome contributions to the Tusky MCP Server!
+Please see our [contributing guidelines](CONTRIBUTING.md) for more information.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments ✨
+## Acknowledgments 🙏

 - [Model Context Protocol](https://docs.anthropic.com/claude/docs/model-context-protocol) for the MCP specification
 - Anthropic for Claude Desktop
-- [Tavily MCP Server](https://github.com/tavily-ai/tavily-mcp) which this template was based on
+- The Tusky team for the wonderful storage and Mastodon integration platform